 For the purposes of SANIRE, a "Rock Engineer" is defined as,

-A person who holds a tertiary qualification in Rock Engineering and/or the Chamber Of Mines Certificate in Rock Mechanics.
+A person who holds a tertiary qualification in Rock Engineering and/or the Chamber of Mines Certificate in Rock Mechanics (Minerals Council of South Africa).

 In order to try and meet the needs of all our potential members, several categories/vocations have to be considered.
 These are as follows;